 A quick note about wakame (seaweed).
 You can find it dried in packages in the Asian section of well-stocked grocery stores, health food stores, and online.
 And if you can’t find it in stores or online, nori is a great substitute.
 It adds minerals and other collagen-boosting nutrients to the broth along with a distinct flavor that works particularly well for Asian dishes, such as pho.
 It kind of helps replace the flavor of the fish sauce that would normally be added in.
 Seaweed is high in potassium, iron, calcium, iodine and magnesium.

 The other veggies and aromatics add even more vitamins and minerals.
-While this broth doesn’t contain collagen, adding these items can help boost the body’s collagen production.
+While my vegetarian bone broth substitute doesn’t contain collagen, adding these items can help boost the body’s collagen production.
 Vitamins A, C, and E are particularly important for collagen production.
 This broth contains all three.

 The integral part of any pho recipe is the deeply flavored broth.
 The piping hot broth is ladled over cooked rice noodles, veggies, and a protein or meat–in this instance I’ve used meaty shiitake mushrooms.
 And to top it off, a handful of bean sprouts, fresh herbs, green onions, a squeeze of fresh lime juice, and hot chiles.
 Traditionally pho is served with a side of hoisin sauce and Sriracha, but you can also drizzle them on top if you like.

-As I mentioned, the vegetable “bone” broth is a great base for pho.
+As I mentioned, the vegetarian bone broth is a great base for pho.
 To add some authentic flavor, I simmer a sauce packet (or whole spices tied in cheesecloth) to add some extra flavor.
 I include dried coriander berries, whole fennel seeds, whole cloves, star anise, cinnamon sticks, and fresh slices of ginger root.

-If you plan ahead of time to make pho with the veggie broth, you can add these into the broth during the initial cooking time and then the broth will be ready to go without the extra step.
+If you plan ahead of time to make pho with the vegetarian bone broth substitute, you can add these into the broth during the initial cooking time and then the broth will be ready to go without the extra step.